 Why attend an open day?

-This page provides key information about attending our open day, such as travel and what you can expect.
+This page provides key information about attending our open day, including planning your travel and what you can expect on the day.

 a male and a female student holding a sign that says Welcome to Norland at an open day